DanielBrunnsaker/GenExp/README.md

 Follow download and install instructions [here](https://www.swi-prolog.org/download/stable).
 It can also be installed using package managers such as apt, snap, and brew.

+### Install MiniZinc

+At parts of the experiment planning process, the workflow makes use of PLAID [3].
+In order to run this, one needs to have Minizinc installed.
+Instructions can be found on the [PLAID GitHub]( https://github.com/pharmbio/plaid).

 ### Install RMLMapper

 Run `scripts/install_rml.sh` to install the RMLMapper JAR in `/opt/tools`.
 If you decide to install this somewhere else in your filesystem, you will need to change the `RMLMAPPER_JAR` variable in `map_protocols.sh`.